 Saint Joseph’s College has received a $1.5 million challenge grant from the Harold Alfond Foundation to support the creation of a new

-Center for Nursing Excellence on its Sebago Lake campus in Standish in order to address current, critical shortages in Maine’s nursing workforce.
+Center for Nursing Innovation on its Sebago Lake campus in Standish in order to address current, critical shortages in Maine’s nursing workforce.
 As of 2017, the number of Maine nurses who are retiring or about to retire will rise greatly; research shows that 43% of the aging nurse workforce will retire, while 74% of nursing faculty have already reached a retirement cliff.
-In partnership with the lead investment from the Alfond Foundation, the Saint Joseph’s College Center for Nursing Excellence responds directly to these needs.
+In partnership with the lead investment from the Alfond Foundation, the Saint Joseph’s College Center for Nursing Innovation responds directly to these needs.
 The Alfond Foundation challenge grant provides the keystone element of SJC’s planned Center—state-of-the-art SIM Laboratory nursing facilities.

-“The Harold Alfond Foundation is delighted to provide this $1.5 million challenge grant to launch the new Center for Nursing Excellence at Saint Joseph’s College.
+“The Harold Alfond Foundation is delighted to provide this $1.5 million challenge grant to launch the new Center for Nursing Innovation at Saint Joseph’s College.
 We are confident that the outstanding faculty, staff and leadership of Saint Joseph’s College will use our grant to further strengthen Maine’s workforce of nurses, who are so critical to quality healthcare,” said Greg Powell, Chairman of the Harold Alfond Foundation and President and CEO of Dexter Enterprises, Inc.

 - Expansion to five cutting-edge SIM laboratories (hospital and home-care settings);

 - Renovation and enhancement of Anatomy & Physiology, and Microbiology labs, used by nursing majors;

 - Expansion of nursing scholarship opportunities for Maine students;